DataFire/Integrations/integrations/generated/pims/README.md

       * event_id `integer`: ID of the event the promotion applies to.
 This property is exclusive with 'series_id': if defined, then 'series_id' will not be displayed.
       * quantity `number`: Quantity share of the promotion devoted to this event/series.
       * series_id `integer`: ID of the series the promotion applies to.
 This property is exclusive with 'event_id': if defined, then 'event_id' will not be displayed.
       * unit_cost `number`: Unit cost share of the promotion devoted to this event/series.
-The total cost of the share can be calculated with: quantity × unit_cost.
+The total cost of the share can be calculated with: quantity × unit_cost. *This field may be omitted according to the customer configuration.*
-      * valorized_quantity `number`: Valorized quantity share of the promotion devoted to this event/series.
+      * valorized_quantity `number`: Valorized quantity share of the promotion devoted to this event/series. *This field may be omitted according to the customer configuration.*
       * valorized_unit_cost `number`: Valorized unit cost share of the promotion devoted to this event/series.
 The total valorized cost of the share can be calculated with: valorized_quantity × valorized_unit_cost.
   * comments **required** `string`: Comments on the promotion.
   * cost **required** `object`: Cost of the promotion.
     * currency `string`: Currency of the unit_cost (<a href='https://en.wikipedia.org/wiki/ISO_4217#Active_codes'>ISO 4212 alphabetic code</a>).
     * exchange `string`: What was offered in exchange of the promotion.
     * quantity `number`: Quantity of the promotion (see unit_cost).
-    * state `object`: State of the promotion cost.
+    * state `object`: State of the promotion cost. *This object may be omitted according to the customer configuration.*
       * id **required** `string` (values: PRE, ENG, FAC, PAY): String identifying the state of the promotion cost.
       * label **required** `string`: Label of the state of the promotion cost.
 This value is translated according to the 'Accept-Language' header.
     * type **required** `object`: Type of the promotion cost.
       * id **required** `string` (values: PAY, ECH, GRA): String identifying the type of the promotion cost.
       * label **required** `string`: Label of the type of the promotion cost.
 This value is translated according to the 'Accept-Language' header.
     * unit_cost `number`: Unit cost of the promotion.
 The total cost of the promotion can be calculated with: quantity × unit_cost.
-    * valorized_quantity `number`: Valorized quantity of the promotion (see valorized_unit_cost).
+    * valorized_quantity `number`: Valorized quantity of the promotion (see valorized_unit_cost). *This field may be omitted according to the customer configuration.*
     * valorized_unit_cost `number`: Valorized unit cost of the promotion.
-The total valorized cost of the promotion can be calculated with: valorized_quantity × valorized_unit_cost.
+The total valorized cost of the promotion can be calculated with: valorized_quantity × valorized_unit_cost. *This field may be omitted according to the customer configuration.*
   * end_date **required** `string`: Date the promotion ends.
 (If null, has the same value as start_date.)
   * file `string`: File associated to the promotion.
   * id **required** `integer`: Unique ID of the promotion.